- Who We Are

 - Prices & Discounts

 When you rock up to a dropzone, you’ll likely make a beeline for the beating heart of the scene: the observation area.
-When you arrive there, you’ll be transfixed by a unique spectacle: the return of several flurries of happy skydivers landing back to the ground in a variety of ways.
-Some will be hooting and hollering; some yelping; some laughing; some wiggly; some sporting a perma-grin; some silent.
-Every last one of them, of course, is smiling.
+When you arrive there, you’ll be transfixed by a unique spectacle: the return of several flurries of happy skydivers.
+They are all celebrating their skydiving landing back to terra firma in a variety of ways.
+Some will be hooting and hollering; some yelping; others laughing; some wiggly.
+A few will be sporting a perma-grin, yet others are completely silent.
+But every last one of them, of course, is smiling.

 As you watch them come in, you’ll likely wonder: What does landing from a skydive actually feel like?
 Is it easy?
 Or particularly hard?
 Does it hurt?
 Is it fast?
 We’ll try to answer as many of these questions and provide some skydiving landing tips, so you know what you’re squaring up to as you contemplate your joyful descent.

 Let’s be real: As this is skydiving, there’s always a risk that some unforeseen element could go wrong.
-We can’t guarantee a perfectly soft landing every time as there are many variables at play that affect landings.
-That said, we’re proud of our sterling track record at the Wisconsin Skydiving Center, and we avoid jumping in weather that might create dangerous or uncomfortable conditions during the landing.
-Our instructors are top notch and we use the best equipment that money can buy.
+We can’t guarantee a perfectly soft landing every time as there are many variables that affect landings.
+That said, we’re proud of our sterling track record at the Wisconsin Skydiving Center.
+We always avoid jumping in weather that might create dangerous or uncomfortable conditions during the landing.
+Our instructors are top-notch and we use the best equipment money can buy.

 We typically perform slide-in landings — which are as docile as can be, depositing you into a stationary seated position as gently as a ride down a kiddie slide.
 If the conditions allow for a stable stand-up landing (usually with a steady headwind) then your instructor may choose to land that way also.
-Regardless of style, it’s safety that’s most important!
+Regardless of style, it’s safety that’s always most important!